bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/index.md

 You can create and test your custom Relevance queries locally on the Client system using the [Fixlet Debugger](/relevance/tools/fixlet_debugger.html) or on the Linux CentOS interactive sandbox available under [Online Evaluator](/relevance/evaluate/).

-If you own an IBM BigFix Lifecycle or an IBM BigFix Compliance version 9.5 Patch 2 or later license, you can run your Client Relevance Language queries on the  target clients also directly from the IBM WebUI using the IBM BigFix Query Application.
-For more information, click [IBM BigFix Query](https://www.ibm.com/support/knowledgecenter/SSTK87_9.5.0/com.ibm.bigfix.webui.doc/WebUI/Users_Guide/c_bigfix_query.html).
+If you own a BigFix Lifecycle or a BigFix Compliance version 9.5 Patch 2 or later license, you can run your Client Relevance Language queries on the  target clients also directly from the WebUI using the BigFix Query Application.
+For more information, click [BigFix Query](https://www.ibm.com/support/knowledgecenter/SSTK87_9.5.0/com.ibm.bigfix.webui.doc/WebUI/Users_Guide/c_bigfix_query.html).

 <dl>
   <dt>[**Strings**](./strings.html)</dt>
   <dd>To combine and manipulate strings.</dd>

   <dt>[**Introspectors**](./introspectors.html)</dt>
   <dd>To see what you can query about inspectors.</dd>